 Flatpak provides an alternative installation method that keeps OBS Studio isolated from your system packages.
 This approach ensures you receive updates directly from the OBS Project regardless of your Ubuntu version, and the sandboxed environment prevents conflicts with system libraries.

-If your system does not have Flatpak installed, refer to our guide on how to install Flatpak on Ubuntu before proceeding.
+If Flatpak is not installed on your system, follow our guide on how to install Flatpak on Ubuntu before continuing.

 Enable Flathub Repository